bruno-ponne/coding-the-past/_posts/2023-04-26-Text-Mining-in-Python.md

   - o: Learn to interpret TF-IDF scores;
   - o: Be comfortable with visualizing your results.
 keywords: tf-idf, text data, bag of words, text mining, text analysis
-description: learn to calculate tf-idf scores and visualize your results.
+description: Learn TF-IDF formula and how to calculate it in Python.
+Plot the results to better understand the differences between TF and TF-IDF.
 last_modified_at: 04-Jul-23
 ---